marklogic/marklogic-spark-connector/docs/writing.md

 nav_order: 4
 ---

-The MarkLogic Spark connector allows for writing rows in a Spark DataFrame to MarkLogic as documents.
+The MarkLogic connector allows for writing rows in a Spark DataFrame to MarkLogic as documents.
 The sections below provide more detail about how this process works and how it can be controlled.

 ## Basic write operation